lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 # Three steps from the idea to the feature

-I'm trying to abstract how programmers think and what are the steps that make them write the code the write.
+I'm trying to abstract how programmers think and what are the steps that make them write the code they write.
 Of course, this is going to be a complete failure if you expect me to get it right and come up with a general solution.
 There are so many other ways of looking at this that I don't even try to be right, furthermore everyone has an opinion anyway.
 I'm just trying to abstract